The core features of ASD include

 - problems with self-management.

-Sensory and feeding challenges, include
+Sensory and feeding challenges include

 - preference for nonsocial stimuli leading to intense interests with sensory aspects of objects and events;

-- patterns of food acceptance or rejection based on manner of presentation or food texture;
+- patterns of food acceptance or rejection based on manner of presentation or food texture; and

 - consumption of a smaller variety of foods than the variety consumed by other family members.